amane-katagiri/jelatofish/README.md

 # jelatofish

 Yet another random image generator for wallpaper or avatar inspired by xstarfish.
+Original source is `xstarfish_1.1+ds.orig.tar.xz`.

 ## Run in browser